muledesign/grunt-starter-kit/README.md

 ## How to get started

-Open up terminal, change to the directory you want this in, and clone away.
+Open up Terminal, change to the directory you want this in, and clone away.

+Once it's cloned, and since this is only a starter kit, move the files to another directory where your actual project will live.

+Make sure you have [Node](https://nodejs.org) installed!

-Once it's cloned, type in:  npm install
+Switch over in Terminal to your new project directory and type in:  npm install

+Node will download some stuff.

-Then type in:  grunt watch
+When it's done, type in:  grunt watch

-Grunt should be watching your project now.
+Grunt should be watching your project for changes now.
+To test, do the following:

-You can uncomment the function in js/app.js and save to see a "Hello!" message appear in index.html.
+Uncomment the function in js/app.js and save.

-You can also add a background color to the body in css/main.scss and save to make sure CSS is all good.
+Add a background color to the body in css/main.scss and save.

+If you see index.html with your new background color and "Hello!" in the body, you're good to go.